AvinashDalvi89/internetkatta-hashnode/cm5h3twzb000109jmg3f11smh.md

 }
 ```

-To use `encrypt` method refer this official documentation [https://docs.powertools.aws.dev/lambda/python/latest/utilities/data\_masking/#encrypting-data](https://docs.powertools.aws.dev/lambda/python/latest/utilities/data_masking/#encrypting-data) and for `decrypt` method use this [https://docs.powertools.aws.dev/lambda/python/latest/utilities/data\_masking/#encrypting-data](https://docs.powertools.aws.dev/lambda/python/latest/utilities/data_masking/#encrypting-data)
+To use `encrypt` method refer this official documentation [https://docs.powertools.aws.dev/lambda/python/latest/utilities/data\_masking/#encrypting-data](https://docs.powertools.aws.dev/lambda/python/latest/utilities/data_masking/#encrypting-data) and for `decrypt` method use this [https://docs.powertools.aws.dev/lambda/python/latest/utilities/data\_masking/#decrypting-data](https://docs.powertools.aws.dev/lambda/python/latest/utilities/data_masking/#decrypting-data)

-In this way we can validate compliance with Powertools and it is not only masks data but also helps with metrics and tracing to ensure compliance with industry standards like GDPR or HIPPA
+[In this way we can validate compliance with Powertools and it is not only masks data but a](https://docs.powertools.aws.dev/lambda/python/latest/utilities/data_masking/#decrypting-data)lso helps with metrics and tracing to ensure compliance with industry standards like GDPR or HIPAA

 ## **Real-World Use Case: Healthcare Application Logs**